✔ You need Listed Building Consent to put solar panels on a listed building

 A further consideration when installing solar panels on a listed building is that they must be installed in such a way that they can be removed quickly if they are not longer useful or if they prove damaging to the property’s aesthetic or structure over time.

 If you would like to find out more you should talk to an MCS accredited installer.
-You can find MCS approved companies in your local area through the MCS website or by using the form at the top of the page.
+You can find MCS approved companies in your local area through the MCS website or by filling in this short form.